toolleeo/cli-apps/README.md

 * [Graphtage](https://github.com/trailofbits/graphtage) - Graphtage is a commandline utility and underlying library for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, and CSS files.
 * [gron](https://github.com/tomnomnom/gron) - gron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.
 * [GROQ](https://github.com/sanity-io/groq-cli) - The CLI tool consumes both JSON and NDJSON documents.
 You can pass in data from a local file, or from piping to standard input.
+* [jaq](https://github.com/01mf02/jaq) - jaq is a clone of the JSON data processing tool jq, that aims to support a large subset of jq's syntax and operations.
 * [jayin](https://github.com/we-cli/jayin) - Piping with js at terminal.
 * [jc](https://github.com/kellyjonbrazil/jc) - Serializes the output of command line tools to JSON.
 * [jello](https://github.com/kellyjonbrazil/jello) - CLI tool to filter JSON and JSON Lines data with Python syntax, similar to - suprise :-), jq!